 Now, you can examine the roots to determine whether they are clumping or spreading.
 Depending on the structure of the root, there are multiple methods for dividing your Boston fern.

 Rhizomatous roots are thick and have underground stems that grow small fibrous roots.
 Ostrich ferns usually have rhizomatous roots.
 If you see a mass of fine, fibrous roots after washing off the fern roots, it means they are clump roots that grow from the center of the fern.
-Finally, the spreading root system is generally found in Sword fern, originating from the underside of the fern rather than the center.
+Finally, the spreading root system is generally found in Sword fern, originating from the underside rather than the center.

-If you have fern with a clumping root system, you can cut them into sections to divide Boston fern for propagation.
+If you have ferns with a clumping root system, you can cut them into sections to divide Boston ferns for propagation.
 In this case, keep the knife between the leaves and over the fleshy crown.
 Make sure that each division has a section from where roots are originating.
+If your fern has a spreading root system, you can make it apart using your fingers.
+First, please ensure each new division has healthy roots and leaves.

 Boston Fern Propagation by Dividing